-Son Bou which is just south of Alaior, has the longest beach on the island of Menorca and offers facilities including sun beds as well as a fantastic range of watersports for all to enjoy.
+Son Bou which is just south of Alaior has the longest beach on the island of Menorca and offers facilities including sun beds as well as a fantastic range of watersports for all to enjoy.

 Ciutadella on the western coast of Menorca is a great place to head to if you fancy spending a day away from the beach.
 The old town, in particular, is well worth a visit as its cobbled, narrow lanes along with the 17th century Italian-styled buildings, are filled with history and culture.

 Being an archipelago of four islands, there is so much to see in the surrounding areas and the islands of Ibiza, Majorca and Formentera are easily accessible via ferry or plane.
-Majorca is the largest island of the archipelago and is also known for its lively nightlife as well as its family friendly beaches.
+Majorca is the largest island of the archipelago and is also known for its lively nightlife as well as its family-friendly beaches.
 Formentera is the smallest of the islands and is also the most southern.
-While being only 17 kilometres away from Ibiza, it is definitely a lot more relaxed and is the perfect places to go for some tranquility.
+While being only 17 kilometres away from Ibiza, it is definitely a lot more relaxed and is the perfect places to go for some tranquillity.